bastillion-io/Bastillion/README.md

 Administrators can login using two-factor authentication with [FreeOTP](https://freeotp.github.io/) or [Google Authenticator](https://github.com/google/google-authenticator).
 From there they can manage their public SSH keys or connect to their systems through a web-shell.
 Commands can be shared across shells to make patching easier and eliminate redundant command execution.

 KeyBox layers TLS/SSL on top of SSH and acts as a bastion host for administration.
 Protocols are stacked (TLS/SSL + SSH) so infrastructure cannot be exposed through tunneling / port forwarding.
-More details can be found in the following whitepaper: [The Security Implications of SSH](http://www.sans.org/reading-room/whitepapers/vpns/security-implications-ssh-1180).
+More details can be found in the following whitepaper: [Implementing a Trusted Third-Party System for Secure Shell](https://www.sshkeybox.com/docs/using/whitepaper).
 Also, SSH key management is enabled by default to prevent unmanaged public keys and enforce best practices.

 ![Terminals](https://www.sshkeybox.com/images/screenshots/medium/terminals.png)